 These only heat extra water as you need it.
 If the water coming from the solar system is below a set temperature, a special gas continuous system sparks up and heats the water.
 Naturally, the gas boosted solar systems are the most expensive.

 Heat Pump Hot Water

+It could be that we’ve saved the best until last.
 Heat pumps are the latest thing in hot water.
-The way they heat the water is a little complicated – it involves refrigerants and condensers – but the point is that it uses much less power than conventional hot water systems.
+The way they heat the water is a little complicated – it involves refrigerants and condensers – but the point is that it uses much less power than conventional tank heaters.

-It’s even cheaper to run than a gas continuous with the added advantage that a gas connection is not needed.
+It’s cheaper to run than a gas continuous with the added advantage that a gas connection is not needed.
 They are definitely an option worth exploring.
-However, they do produce quite a lot of noise, much like an air conditioning unit, so you should be cautious about where a heat pump is installed.
+The downsides?
+Well, they are about three times the price of conventional electric storage and they do make a bit of noise like a fridge.
+Good models are very quiet though.

 Once you’ve made up your mind what sort of hot water system you want, get onto Upside Down.
 We install and service the lot.